-inspectorate Scotlaria Timos No Illustration Quality indicator What very good looks like What weak looks like 1.4 1.4.
-We carry out prompt and cohesive multi-agency inquiries into adult protection concerns - including adult protection concerns related to regulated services - which competently determine whether to proceed to a full investigation.
+No Illustration Quality indicator What very good looks like What weak looks like 1.4 1.4.
+We carry out prompt and cohesive multi-agency inquiries into adult protection concerns - including adult protection concerns related to regulated services - including investigation activity under section 7-10 of the act where appropriate.
 And any other measures to protect and support the adult at risk of harm.
 1.4.1 We carry out all key adult protection processes timeously.
-We carry out prompt and cohesive multiagency inquiries into adult protection concerns - including adult protection concerns related to regulated services - which competently determine whether to proceed to a full investigation.
-And any other measures to protect and support the adult at risk of harm are considered.
-1.4.1 There are often delays in our execution of key adult protection processes.
+We carry out prompt and cohesive multiagency inquiries into adult protection concerns - including adult protection concerns related to regulated services And where investigation activity under section 7-10 of the act is used where appropriate, undertaken or overseen by CO's.
+And any other measures to protect and support the adult at risk of harm. adult protection processes.
 We often delay carrying out inquiries about intimated adult protection concerns.
 This has the potential for serious adverse impact on adults at risk of harm.
-Sometimes initial inquiries are not competently carried out.
+Where we carry out initial inquiries including investigation activities under section 7-10 of the act which are not undertaken or overseen by a council officer.
 This includes inquiries about adult protection concerns related to regulated services.
 Adults at risk of harm might remain unsafe and unprotected.

-1.5 1.5.
+ii iopootorato i Deotion in initial 1.5 1.5.
 We carry out competent, prompt, multi-agency, in-depth investigations into adult protection concerns that correctly identify the way forward.
 These are timeously and fully recorded.
 1.5.1 We carry out competent, prompt, multi-agency, in-depth full investigations into adult protection concerns that correctly identify the way forward.
-These are timeously and fully recorded.
+These are timeous, fully recorded and carried out or overseen by a council officer.
 And the rationale for key decisions is recorded.
 Clear arrangements - which are widely understood by staff - are in place for multi-agency consideration of the findings from our adult protection investigations.
-1.5.1 Full investigations of adult protection concerns can: be subject to delays not involve all the relevant partners lack rigour and competency in respect of how they are carried out not identify what needs to be done to ensure that the adult at risk of harm is safe and protected lack multi-agency consideration of the investigation findings be sparsely or inaccurately recorded be subject to unacceptable delays in the recording of adult support and protection investigations. not record the rationale for key decisions.
+1.5.1 Full investigations of adult protection concerns can: be subject to delays not involve all the relevant partners not be undertaken or overseen by CO's lack rigour and competency in respect of how they are carried out not identify what needs to be done to ensure that the adult at risk of harm is safe and protected lack multi-agency consideration of the investigation findings be sparsely or inaccurately recorded be subject to unacceptable delays in the recording of adult support and protection investigations. not record the rationale for key decisions.